pbnath/kubernetes-the-hard-way/docs/04-certificate-authority.md

 ### The ETCD Server Certificate

-Similarly ETCD server certificate must have addresses of all the servers part of the ETCD cluster
+Similarly ETCD server certificate must have addresses of all the servers part of the ETCD cluster.
+Similarly, this is a server certificate, which is again all about proving identity.

 The `openssl` command cannot take alternate names as command line parameter.
 So we must create a `conf` file for it: